Claudio-creis/TEXT-MINING-PROJECT/README.md

 The dataset used can be found in our repository.
 Just in case here is the link to it: https://github.com/Claudio-creis/TEXT-MINING-PROJECT/blob/main/Bars.txt

+### Survey

+This is the link to the Survey, in case you want to contribute to our research https://docs.google.com/forms/d/e/1FAIpQLSfjeZkD1NCHf9negZpGPSjgUruBzFZV5oyLs3JULF7931D3tA/viewform?usp=sf_link

 ### Milestiones

 - Week 1: